Professional execution of your pulse check

 In order to increase the willingness to participate, Rogator recommends making the pulse checks a kind of brand and consequently giving it its own logo and name.
 This increases the recognition value and the perceived importance of your pulse check.
 Furthermore, it is important to clearly emphasise the objective of your pulse survey.
 As a result, positive communication among the participants is initiated, which in turn increases the willingness to participate.

 Which survey method is most advantageous?

 Open questions, on the other hand, are thematically much less restricted and usually offer more room for meaningful creativity.
 The evaluation of the results takes a little longer, but at the same time you have the chance to uncover problems that have not been considered before.
-However, it should be borne in mind that this may lead to employees expecting a reaction to individual comments, which in turn is difficult to implement in practice or not always desirable.
+It should be considered, however, that under certain circumstances this can lead to a certain expectation on the part of the workforce that they will respond to individual comments, which in turn is difficult to implement in practice or is not always desired.

-Overall, it is important to consider which approach best meets your goals and your individual information requirements, which KPIs are important to you, how you would like to structure the follow-up processes according to the respective survey intervals and how extensive the dialogue with your employees should be.
+Overall, it is therefore important to weigh up which approach best meets your goals and your individual information requirements, which KPIs are important to you, how you would like to structure the follow-up processes according to the respective survey intervals and how extensive the dialogue with your employees should be.
 We are happy to advise you on these topics based on our many years of experience.

 Services at a glance

 4. Survey implementation

 8. Follow-up processes